hyperledger/indy-hipe/text/error-handling/README.md

 **who-retries**: [TODO: figure out how to identify parties > 2 in n-wise interaction] value is the string “you”, the string “me”, the string “both”, or the string “none”.
 This property tells whether a problem is considered permanent and who the sender of the problem report believes should have the responsibility to resolve it by retrying.
 Rules about how many times to retry, and who does the retry, and under what circumstances, are not enforceable and not expressed in the message text.
 This property is thus not a strong commitment to retry--only a recommendation of who should retry, with the assumption that retries will often occur if they make sense.

-**fix-hint-??**: [TODO: reconcile against general localization HIPE] Language-specific suggestions about how to fix this instance of the problem.
-This would override comparable information found in the catalog.
+**fix-hint-ltxt**: Contains human-readable, localized suggestions about how to fix this instance of the problem.
+If present, this should be viewed as overriding general hints found in a message catalog.

 **impact**: A string describing the breadth of impact of the problem.
 An enumerated type: